Labor Shortage in the Hospitality Industry: Where Have All the Workers Gone?!

 Flexibility

-We’ve said it before and we’ll say it again – workers want to decide when they work, where they work, why they work, and how much they get paid.
+We’ve said it before and we’ll say it again: workers want to decide when they work, where they work, why they work, and how much they get paid.

-But they're not just seeking flexibility in their schedules -- they're seeking flexibility in where they work, what types of positions they work, and ultimately, who they work for.
+But they're not just seeking flexibility in their schedules.
+They're seeking flexibility in where they work, what types of positions they work, and ultimately, who they work for.
 Gig economy apps offer just that.

 Making New Connections

-Following the height of the Covid-19 pandemic, people are ready to get out there and make up for the lost time.
+Following the height of the COVID-19 pandemic, people are ready to get out there and make up for the lost time.
 And for many, that means meeting new people.

 People spent a significant period holed up at home or working remotely for their company.
 Now, they’re seeking non-traditional ways to work in an effort to network and make new connections.

-With gig economy apps, you don’t have to work with the same people day in and day out.
-Platforms, like shiftNOW, enable you to take on shift work at various hospitality businesses, meaning you can connect with locals while completing a bartending shift one day and meet new friends at your dishwashing shift the next.
+Platforms, like shiftNOW, enable you to take on shift work at various hospitality businesses.
+This means you can connect with locals while completing a bartending shift one day.
+The next day you can meet new friends at your dishwashing shift.

 As people relocate to new cities, they're turning to gig economy apps as an avenue for networking opportunities and a way to make new friends.